bafflingbits/graph_n4_solution/README.md

 ## Polynomial constraints

+Given a fixed number of nodes and colors, we can enumerate all the possible edge weights and assign a variable to each one.
-The constraints on the edge weights for a graph to be monochromatic can be written as a set of multilinear polynomials in the edge weights, where a "solution" (the existence of a monochromatic graph) would satisfy that every polynomial in the set evaluates to zero.
+Then the constraints on the edge weights for a graph to be monochromatic can be written as a set of multilinear polynomials in the edge weights.
+A "solution" would then be a set of edge weights satisfying the requirement that every polynomial in the set evaluates to zero.

-There is a constraint for each possible color labeling of the nodes.
+There is a constraint for each possible color labelling of the nodes.
-So for a n node, c color monochromatic graph, there are `c^n` polynomial constraints.
+So for an n node, c color monochromatic graph, there are `c^n` polynomial constraints.

-To keep this as general as possible, all possible edges variables are included and only after a solution is found, and an edge weight is constained to zero in a particular solution, would we say that the edge is "not in" the resulting graph.
+To keep this as general as possible, all possible edge variables are included in the problem setup, and only when the weight is generically constrained to zero, or the weight is zero in a particular soluion, would we say that the edge is "not in" the resulting graph.

 ### Naming convention

-An edge can be specified by a node and color (n1,c1) for one end, (n2,c2) for the other ends, and a weight.

-The edge weight variables are named: `w{n1}{n2}{c1}{c2}`
+The edge weight variables are named: `w{n1}{n2}{c1}{c2}`.

-Where n1,n2 are labels for the nodes connected by the edges, and c1,c2 are are labels for the colors associated with the edge endpoints (color c1 with n1, color c2 with node n2).
+Here n1,n2 are labels for the nodes connected by the edges, and c1,c2 are are labels for the colors associated with the edge endpoints (color c1 with n1, color c2 with node n2).
+For convenience these labels are just taken to be the integers from 0 to (numberOfNodes-1) for the nodes, and the integers from 0 to (numberOfColors-1) for the colors.

 Since the edge weights are undirected in this problem, it is always taken that `n1 < n2` in the edge weight name.

 This means when considering an n node, c color monochromatic graph, there are `c^2*n*(n-1)/2` edge weight variables.

 # Calculations